-Updates to Website:

-Access to and use of the GX API is subject to the API Terms.
-By accessing, using, and installing the GX Developer, you agree to these API Terms.

-There is no cost for becoming a GX Developer.
-Only a Seequent ID is required to begin working with GX Developer.
-Go to my.seequent.com to create a Seequent ID.

-Note that installation and usage instructions are version-specific.
-Refer to the Documentation by Version Number above to review appropriate documentation.

 API Terms

 IMPORTANT.
 PLEASE READ

 In these terms when we say you or your or the Licensee we mean the entity, organisation or party that you, the End User, are authorised to represent or otherwise contracted or employed by and will use the API on behalf of, and is agreeing to these Terms.